Vandivier/research-dissertation-case-for-alt-ed/DISSERTATION.md

 # Abstract

+**
+Utilization of alternative credentials may be beneficial in many situations for individuals, firms, and society at large.
+Alternative credentials can provide a cleaner signal of productivity or skill.
+Obtaining alternative credentials may entail more effective learning.
+When society shifts from traditional credentials to alternative credentials we may see a reduction in credential inflation and student debt concerns, as well as less direct national wealth affects from better cross-sector labor resource allocation.

+Comparative benefits to utilization of alternative credentials in preference to traditional credentials are heterogenous and occassionally net negative.
+The goal of this paper is to:
+1 - Identify concrete education plans, or multi-specific education pathways, which support the majority of American students.
+    a.
+Including K-12 and post-secondary
+    b.
+Estimate comparative gains per plan
+2 - Explore public disposition on alternative credentials over time, with forecasting
+    a.
+Explanatory factors
+    b.
+Forecasts
+    c.
+Treatments for employer favorability & adoption
+    d.
+Treatments for student favorability & adoption **

+The Preference Problem: Is it plausible to ask liberal arts students to become programmers?
+Or even medical folks?
+  a.
+Solution 1: everyone becomes a programmer (highest paying major field of study, upper bound on gains)
+  b.
+Solution 2: hold major constant; only some majors are currently alternativizable and it's not realistic to convert these people (pessimisstic / lower bound on gains)
+  c.
+Solution 3: identify better-paying jobs with a similar personality profile (eg English -> history, phil, business, etc; middle-of-the-road story, medium gains)

 Recent literature deflates the value of education, but my analysis defines education along a traditional-alternative continuoum and shows that the value of alternative education remains a strong investment choice.

 *learning is something we do by necessity; the question is how best to do it not whether or not to do it; specifically, autonomous vs directed learning. there is a careful distinction between voluntarily directed and involuntarily directed learning.